dmi3aleks/ML/README.md

 High variance:
 1. get more training examples;
 1. try a smaller set of features;
-1. try increasin a regularization parameter lambda.
+1. try increasing a regularization parameter lambda.

 ### Bias and variance with Neural Networks